EugeneGohh/EugeneGohh/README.md

 * Currently studying full stack engineering on Codecademy combine with free resources on FreeCodeCamp.
 * Learning some graphic design for web using Adobe XD.

-### Challenges that I’m currently challenging myself:
-Since the world is changing fast :earth_asia:, I’m using my time to study :watch:, I decided to focus on gaining more knowledge:books: to sharpen up myself.
-I set a couple of self-challenges in order to push myself even further.:running:

-* Learn to code:man_technologist: 3 hours a day with no distraction
-* Read:newspaper: articles on a daily routine
-* Workout:weight_lifting_man: 5 days in a row and take a day break
-* Adapt to minimalism lifestyle
 <!-- gif Image -->
 <img src="https://github.com/JoykishanSharma/JoykishanSharma/blob/master/life_balance.gif" alt="side Image" align="right" width="300" height="auto" />